mattaq31/Hash-CAD/crisscross_kit/README.md

 `pip install crisscross_kit[blender]`

 #### Developer Installation
-- To install the python interface and allow for changes to the code to be immediately updated in your package, clone this repository and navigate to the root directory.
+- To install the python interface and allow for changes to the code to be immediately updated in your package, clone this repository and navigate to the `crisscross_kit` directory.
 Next, run:

 `pip install -e .`